 Brevity Reduces Errors

-You reduce the chance of human error occurring if you clearly communicate all necessary information for correct task performance – but do it as briefly as possible.
+To reduce the chance of human error occurring, clearly communicate all the information needed for correct task performance – but do it as briefly as possible.

-When information is wordy and poorly organized people make errors because they may never see or hear the information they need.
-Many businesses struggle to find this balance, as evidenced by how common it is to find standard operating procedures (SOPs) that are 10, 20, even 50 pages long!
+When information is wordy and poorly organized, people make errors because they may never see or hear the information they need.
+Many businesses struggle to find this balance.
+Look how common it is to find standard operating procedures (SOPs) that are 10, 20, even 50 pages long!